 Day 1, Burntcoat Head Park to Shubenacadie

 There’s lots to do on day one.
 Explore the ocean floor at low tide at Burntcoat Head Park, home of the world’s highest recorded tides in the Guinness Book of World Records.
 We recommend that you pack clothing and footwear so you won’t mind getting dirty for this experience.
 You could also take a guided tour or explore the dramatic site on your own.
 But be aware of the tide times for the day you visit to ensure you are back on dry land well before the tide comes back in.

 Added bonus: experience the one-of-a-kind outdoor adventure – tidal bore rafting!
 As the 100 billion tons of water rushes into the Bay of Fundy, there is only so much space for it to travel and therefore the great tides actually reverse the flow of rivers that would typically flow into the Bay.
 Nowhere else in the world can you find this kind of experience!

 Day 2, Advocate Harbour

 Cape d’Or Lighthouse in the Cape d’Or Coastal Park is a great spot to witness the Bay of Fundy’s impressive tidal rips from the towering cliffs of this park.
-Enjoy a meal next to a lighthouse at the onsite restaurant known for their seafood and breath-taking views.
+Enjoy a meal next to a lighthouse at the onsite restaurant known for its seafood and breathtaking views.

-There’s also the opportunity to dine in one of Nova Scotia’s highest rated restaurants, Wild Caraway Restaurant & Café.
-The restaurant and café is open for lunch and supper and offers an authentic taste of local Nova Scotia dining through the use of local ingredients.
+There’s also the opportunity to dine in one of Nova Scotia’s highest-rated restaurants, Wild Caraway Restaurant & Café.
+The restaurant and café are open for lunch and supper and offer an authentic taste of local Nova Scotia dining through the use of local ingredients.